 From North America

-Several Star Alliance (US, UA, AC) and One World (AA, QF) carriers operate regular flights between the West coast of North America and the East coast of Australia.
+Several Star Alliance (UA, AC) and One World (AA, QF) carriers operate regular flights between the West coast of North America and the East coast of Australia.

-Many Asia based airlines such as Singapore Airlines, Malaysian Airlines or Cathay Pacific offer regular flights into Perth, Melbourne, Sydney and Brisbane.
-Cairns can be reached from Hong Kong with Cathay Pacific or from Singapore with Jetstar Airways.
+Many Asia based airlines such as Singapore Airlines or Cathay Pacific offer regular flights into Perth, Melbourne, Sydney and Brisbane.
+Cairns can be reached from Hong Kong with Cathay Pacific or from Singapore with Silk Air.
 Major hubs in Asia are Singapore, Kuala Lumpur, Bangkok, Hong Kong and Tokyo.

-For divers travelling from Europe, most Asian hubs are popular stopover/transfer points on their way to Australia.
+For divers travelling from Europe, most Asian hubs are popular stopover or transfer points on their way to Australia.

 Domestic Air Travel

 Due to large distances, the domestic flight network in Australia is very well established.
-The main domestic carriers are Qantas, Jetstar and Virgin Blue.
+The main domestic carriers are Qantas, Jetstar and Virgin Australia.
 Regular schedules are offered from all major cities.

 As part of your travel plan we will happily assist you in finding the most suitable flight connections to your dive destination.
 In many cases we can issue the tickets on your behalf.